simonmichael/hledger/hledger-web/hledger-web.m4.md

 /accounttransactions/#AccountName
 ```

-Also, you can append a new transaction to the journal by sending a PUT request to `/add` (hledger-web only).
+And you can add a new transaction to the journal with a PUT request to `/add`,
-As with the web UI's add form, hledger-web must be started with the `add` capability for this (enabled by default).
+if hledger-web was started with the `add` capability (enabled by default).

-Note the payload must be the full exact JSON representation of a hledger transaction
+The payload must be the full, exact JSON representation of a hledger transaction
-(partial JSON won't do).
+(partial data won't do).
-You can download some sample JSON from `/transactions` or `/accounttransactions`,
+You can get sample JSON from `/transactions` or `/accounttransactions`,
-or export it using hledger-lib's `writeJsonFile` helper (there's also `readJsonFile` for testing):
+or you can export it with hledger-lib's `writeJsonFile` helper, like so:

 ```shell
 $ make ghci-web